← All posts

 Companion code: the post-02 tag.

-For the purposes of this series, I'll be making a ReAct agent built on the NeMo Agent Toolkit.
-In this post, we'll build a basic loop with HITL approval on every tool call - no classifier yet, one basic tool, and some basic hello-world exercises.
+So with all those words about autonomy spectrums out of the way, let's build an agent loop.
+For the purposes of this series, I'm building a ReAct agent on the NeMo Agent Toolkit.
+This post is the skeleton: a loop with HITL approval on every tool call - no classifier yet, one tool, a few hello-world runs.

 from nat.builder.workflow_builder import WorkflowBuilder